 How Long After Tomatoes Flower Do They Produce Fruit?
 (Phase 4: Tomato Fruit Development)

 On the other hand, some varieties take a lot longer to produce fruit.
-For example, Marnouar tomatoes can take 64 to 85 days after flowering to produce fruit (85 days after transplant).
+For example, Marnouar can take 64 to 85 days after flowering to produce fruit (85 days after transplant).

 After initial fruit production, tomato plants can continue to bear fruit for weeks or months – right up until the first fall frost.
 You might be able to get a little more out of them in a greenhouse or with proper cold protection (such as row covers).